-In this blog post, we will go over some common fatal mistakes made when planting and caring for citrus trees.
+Here's some common fatal mistakes made when planting and caring for young tube citrus trees.

 - Use fresh potting soil, (not gardening soil) and fill to the brim of your container (do not pack soil).